-If you are filing Form I-485 as the derivative applicant spouse of the principal applicant, you must submit a photocopy of your marriage certificate issued by the appropriate civil authority where the marriage took place.
-There are some immigrant categories that require the principal applicant to also submit a marriage certificate (for example, K-1s, abused spouses and children under the

-Cuban Adjustment Act (CAA), Haitian Refugee Immigration Fairness Act (HRIFA) dependents, and abused spouses and children under HRIFA).
+If you are filing Form I-485 as the derivative applicant spouse of the principal applicant, you generally must submit a photocopy of your marriage certificate issued by the appropriate civil authority where the marriage took place.
+Refugee derivative applicant spouses do not need to submit a photocopy of the marriage certificate.
+There are also some immigrant categories that require the principal applicant to submit a marriage certificate (for example, K-1 nonimmigrants (person admitted to the United States as a fiancé(e)), abused spouses and children under the Cuban Adjustment Act (CAA), Haitian Refugee Immigration Fairness Act (HRIFA) dependents, and abused spouses and children under HRIFA).
 See the Additional Instructions for more category-specific information.